Identity and strategy for Thorvaldsens Museum

 Architects, conservation specialists and the staff at Thorvaldsens in Copenhagen have long been experimenting with opening the museum at it’s original entrances; The western gates towards Bertel Thorvaldsens Square and the inner city of Copenhagen.
-I have dared to imagine that this opening becomes a reality and that this could be a welcoming excuse to take a look at the museums visual apperance and compempoary relevance in Copenhagen today.
+This project imagines that this opening becomes a reality and that this could open up to refresh the museums visual apperance and compempoary relevance in Copenhagen today.

-This is a suggestion to what these dispositions could be.
-I wanted to create a more coherent identity cross media.
-I wanted the story behind the museum, an insitution, not alone in danish art history, but in danish national identity and democrathy, to come forward in the presence.
-If you have further interest you can inquire my report and full presentation.
+Following visuals indicates a direction.
+I wanted the story behind the museum, an insitution, not alone in danish art history, but in danish national identity and democrathy, to come forward and gain relevance today.
+To take the perspective of Thorvaldsen and Gottlieb Bindesbøll as the dedicated mentors they where.

 A sculptors hammer functions as an extension of his ambition and makes him able to hit the chisel with such strength that the unwanted stone splits apart from the block – eventually revealing the shape.
 While a hammer is a symbol of strenght, it is also that of the working class.
 Thorvaldsen not only felt a strong bond to his workingclass background, but he also created Vulcan, the good of craftmanship, with facial proportions very similar to his own, indicating his identification with Vulcans values.
 My idea behind the logo, was to embed a visual outline of the hammer as a subtle reminder of the tool in the very heart of the identity.
 The logotype and brandmark in one.